Skip to Main Content

 • Identify key concepts, words & phrases on your topic.

-• Find introductory information to make sure you are using the right words - encyclopaedia are the best place to start.
+• Find introductory information to make sure you are using the right words - legal encyclopaedia are the best place to start.

 • Create relationships between words & phrases using search operators (Boolean) - AND, OR, NOT and quotation marks around phrases.
-For more information on Booleans, watch the short "Pirates and Ninjas" video below

-• Select the resources to search.
+• Select resources to search.

 • Check the search tips in each database - they are similar but different.